- Visit and consult pvscollegecounseling.com for timelines, resources and answers to questions related to the College planning process.

 - View the FAFSA4caster for aid eligibility https://studentaid.ed.gov/sa/fafsa/estimate.

 - Think about the teachers who you might ask to write letters of recommendation (private schools only).
-Make initial teacher requests before summer break in person.
+Make initial teacher requests in person before summer break.

 - Continue to research all colleges of interest.
 Gather information about academics, campus life and financial aid opportunities.
 Use Naviance and resources found on www.pvscollegecounseling.com.

-- Create a checklist for test scores, essays, recommendations, financial aid applications, and deadlines for each college to which you are applying (there are templates on the PV website).
+- Create a checklist for test scores, essays, recommendations, financial aid applications, and deadlines for each college to which you are applying (templates available on this website).

 - If you have not done so make an appointment with us to review your transcript, test scores, extracurricular activities and to discuss college questions and plans.